Top

 You can expect traditional Highland sports, including tug of war and the caber toss, as well as dancing, music and food stalls.

-It’s worth checking individual Highland events as there have been a few cancellations this year and you may have to pay for entry.
+It’s worth checking individual Highland events as you may have to pay for entry.

 What’s wonderful about these festivals is you don’t necessarily have to pay anything to enjoy your day.